nanit/api-gateway-example/README.md

 This repo is an example of how to create an NGINX proxy as a gateway to your micro services.

-The beautiful thing is that you can run tests which verify that the gateway routing is done correctly, meaning a request is routed to a specified service with a specified path.
+The important thing is that you can run tests to verify that the gateway routing is done correctly, meaning a request is routed to a specified service with a specified path.